When the Law Is Optional, You Have Tyranny

 A Georgia businessman was sentenced to eight years in prison for his role in a nearly five-year-long scheme to bribe Honduran government officials and to launder money to secure business for a Georgia-based manufacturer of law enforcement uniforms and accessories.
 He was also ordered to forfeit over $2 million.

-The trial evidence showed that, between March 2015 and November 2019, Zaglin, the owner and CEO of Atlanco LLC (Atlanco), orchestrated the payment of hundreds of thousands of dollars in bribes to Honduran officials — including former TASA Executive Director Francisco Roberto Cosenza Centeno and former TASA Titular Director Juan Ramon Molina — in order to secure contracts with TASA worth more than $10 million.
+The trial evidence showed that, between March 2015 and November 2019, Zaglin, the owner and CEO of Atlanco LLC (Atlanco), orchestrated the payment of hundreds of thousands of dollars in bribes to Honduran officials — including former TASA Executive Director Francisco Roberto Cosenza Centeno and former TASA Titular Director Juan Ramon Molina — to secure contracts with TASA worth more than $10 million.
 The bribes were paid through Aldo Nestor Marchena, a third-party intermediary then residing in Boca Raton, Florida, who received $2.5 million in payments of sham invoices authorized by Zaglin.
-In exchange for the bribes, Cosenza and other Honduran government officials assisted Zaglin, Marchena, and others in obtaining contracts for the sale of uniforms and other goods for the Honduran National Police and securing payment on the contracts.
+In exchange for the bribes, Cosenza and other Honduran government officials assisted Zaglin, Marchena, and others in obtaining contracts to sell uniforms and other goods to the Honduran National Police and in securing payment on those contracts.

 Zaglin was convicted after trial in September 2025.
 Marchena, Cosenza, and Molina all previously pleaded guilty to conspiracy to commit money laundering.
 Marchena was sentenced to 84 months in prison for his role in the scheme in November 2025.
 Cosenza and Molina are awaiting sentencing.

 The Homeland Security Investigations (HSI) Miami Field Office investigated the case.
-The Justice Department’s Office of International Affairs and authorities in Belize, Colombia, and Spain provided assistance with the investigation.
+The Justice Department’s Office of International Affairs and authorities in Belize, Colombia, and Spain assisted with the investigation.

 Trial Attorneys Peter L. Cooch and Clayton P. Solomon of the Criminal Division’s Fraud Section and Assistant U.S. Attorney Eli S. Rubin for the Southern District of Florida are prosecuting the case.